Easy Bible Quiz and Questions with Answers.

 Daniel 3

-29. Who did God transport to Nineveh in a big fish?
+Who did God send to Nineveh in a large fish?

-He was another disciple known for being cantankerous and ill-tempered.
+Jonah was a minor prophet known for being cantankerous and ill-tempered.

 God had a job for Jonah to do at Nineveh, but he tried to escape to Tarshish.